minoa-lang/reference/src/source-representation.md

 An exception to normalization is [string literals], in which no normalization happens.

 > _Note_: Normalization Form D is more uniform, in that characters are always maximally decomposed into combining characters; in NFD, characters may or may not be decomposed depending on whether a composed form is available.
 NFD may be more suitable for certain uses such as type correction, homoglyps detection, or code completion.
-But NFC is also way more common and recomended in locations, it's also more commonly used for languages that support unicode.
+But NFC is also more common and recomended in locations, it's also more commonly used for languages that support unicode.

+> _Implementation note_: Implementations may support NFD, but this must be done using an explicit compiler flag, and must in addition also be able to reconstruct the file in NFC mode.
+>                        Any symbol output by the compiler, must adhere to NFC.

-> _Todo_: We might be able to also add support for homoglyph and confusables detection and convert them to a single character, see ['Confusable Detection' section of Unicode Annex #39].
+> _Implementation note_: It is recommended, but not required, for the compiler to detect homoglyphs and confusables, as defined in the ['Confusable Detection' section of Unicode Annex #39].
+>                        The compiler is allowed to convert these to a single character, but this must only be enabled when an explicit flag is provided.

-> _Todo_: A quick detection optimization is defined within the ['Quick Check for NFC' section in Unicode Annex #15].
+> _Implementation note_: A quick detection optimization is defined within the ['Quick Check for NFC' section in Unicode Annex #15].

+# Disallowed characters

+Minoe forbids a certain set of characters from being used within any input.
+These are the following (ranges are inclusive):
+- U+0000 to U+0008
+- U+000E to U+001F
+- U+007F

+Any occurance of these characters will result in an error.

+## Reconstruction

+Since the compiler keeps all elements, with the exception of normalization, it can output the identical file that was passed to it from only the tokens and their respective _trivia_.

+> _Implementation note_: This is an optional feature and is not required for a conforming compiler implementation

 [Unicode Standard Annex #15]:                          https://www.unicode.org/reports/tr15/tr15-56.html